 Introduction to Resins

-Definition & Chemical Nature of Resins
+Definition & Chemical Nature:

 • Complex Mixtures: Sticky, viscous substances produced by plants, containing volatile and non-volatile components like terpenoids, acids, and phenolic compounds.